Kim Kardashian Wears A Bikini To Wish Former Assistant Happy Birthday [Photos]

 A post shared by Kim Kardashian West (@kimkardashian) on

 Back in 2014, she released several products tied to her name, including a mobile game Kim Kardashian: Hollywood, and a photo book Selfish.
-In her latest photographs, the Keeping Up with the Kardashians actress shows off her famous cleavage in a bodysuit which she teamed up with white boots.
+In her latest photographs, the Keeping Up With the Kardashians actress shows off her famous cleavage in a bodysuit which she teamed up with white boots.

 i don’t even like working out i just do it because kourt does lol